 Firework peaks also depend on the weather.
 It rained in Washington DC this 4th of July, so any fumes from the fireworks were quickly washed away.

 Tracking your cumulative exposure will soon be an everyday activity thanks to Flow, our smart mobile air quality tracker.
-Sign up to be first to know when we launch.
+Pre-order now to be the first to pick one up.